emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 Tidying up
 ----------

-When your program is done with the MPS, it's good practice to :term:`park <parked state>` the arena (by calling :c:func:`mps_arena_park`) and then tear down all the MPS data structures.
+When your program is done with the MPS, you should :term:`park <parked state>` the arena (by calling :c:func:`mps_arena_park`) to ensure that no incremental garbage collection is in progress, and then tear down all the MPS data structures.
 This causes the MPS to check the consistency of its data structures and report any problems it detects.
 It also causes the MPS to flush its :term:`telemetry stream`.

 MPS data structures must be destroyed or deregistered in the reverse order to that in which they were registered or created.
 So you must destroy all :term:`allocation points` created in a :term:`pool` before destroying the pool; destroy all :term:`roots` and pools, and deregister all :term:`threads`, that were created in an :term:`arena` before destroying the arena, and so on.

 For example::

     mps_arena_park(arena);      /* ensure no collection is running */
     mps_ap_destroy(obj_ap);     /* destroy ap before pool */
     mps_pool_destroy(obj_pool); /* destroy pool before fmt */
+    mps_root_destroy(reg_root); /* destroy root before thread */
+    mps_thread_dereg(thread);   /* deregister thread before arena */
     mps_fmt_destroy(obj_fmt);   /* destroy fmt before arena */
-    mps_root_destroy(reg_root); /* destroy root before arena */
-    mps_thread_dereg(thread);   /* deregister thread before arena */
     mps_arena_destroy(arena);   /* last of all */